CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   Calls on the method 'createNewCompanyNote()' (found in the CompanyNotesRepository), to insert this company note as entry in the 'company_notes' SQL table.
 The method returns the unique ID (company_note_id) for the newly-created entry.

-Redirects the user to the template:
+Redirects the user:
--   'view_specific_company_note.html'
+-   To the template 'view_specific_company_note.html'
 -   via the route:
     '/company/<int:company_id>/company_note/<int:company_note_id>/view_note_details'